 Overview of the Dual-Degree Engineering Program:

-The Dual-Degree Engineering Program at The College of Idaho is designed to allow students to experience both a liberal arts and an engineering education.
+The Dual-Degree Engineering Program at The College of Idaho gives students the opportunity to experience both a liberal arts and an engineering education.
 Students in the Dual-Degree Engineering Program complete their PEAK program at The College of Idaho and then move on to one of our partner schools.
-Students can typically do the Dual Degree Engineering Program in five years: three years at The College of Idaho, and two years at one of our partner schools.
+Students can typically complete the Dual Degree Engineering Program in five years: three years at The College of Idaho, and two years at one of our partner schools.
 At the end of the program, students get two degrees: a degree from The College of Idaho, and an engineering degree from the partner school.

-Students that complete the Dual-Degree Engineering Program satisfy two PEAKs: the Natural Science/Mathematics PEAK and the Professional Studies/Enhancements PEAK.
-Please note that the PSE PEAK is only completed if the student actually enrolls in an engineering program at a partner university or another school.
+Students who complete the Dual-Degree Engineering Program satisfy two PEAKs: the Natural Science/Mathematics PEAK and the Professional Studies/Enhancements PEAK.
+Please note that the PSE PEAK is only completed if the student actually enrolls in an engineering program at a partner university.